Email for business

 How can you demonstrate your emails are worth reading?

 You demonstrate you're serious about your business by sending emails from your domain.
 You'll be taken more seriously, adding weight to your business, and reinforcing your business name every time you communicate with your clients and prospects.
+Be human and write like you're writing to a friend, they need to be professional but they also need to feel like they're coming from a real person who actually cares.

 How can you get your message delivered?